 Our digital club meetings are a great opportunity to discuss our upcoming events, ongoing projects and recent news from the comfort of your home office.
 If you are looking to give something back to the community, to develop professionally, to help steer exciting projects, or are just interested in making new friends, you are very welcome to attend our meeting.

 Well, that’s it from me.
-Don’t forget that our next meeting is scheduled for 7.30AM on Wednesday the 24th of November, taking place online.
-For more information, including how to access the meeting remotely, please visit rotarydarlingharbour.org.au/events/digital-club-meeting-24-11-2021/.
+Don’t forget that our next meeting is scheduled for 7.30am on the 9th of March, taking place at the Grace Hotel.
+For more information, please visit rotarydarlingharbour.org.au/events/club-meeting-9-3-2022/.